Black Jesus at the Finborough Theatre

 On occasion, Lustgarten has a tendency to ram the political message down the audience’s collective throat, but what he is putting across is valid and relevant, and needs to be said: the liberal British media still portrays Africa and South Africa as arenas of political savagery, and many Zimbabweans are reluctant to delve into the past just as a guilty Britain wishes to forget it.
 This is unabashedly direct political theatre that forces you to sit up straight and be provoked into thought.

-Black Jesus is on at the Finborough Theatre until Saturday 26th October 2013, for further information or to book visit here.
+Black Jesus is on at the Finborough Theatre until Saturday 26th October 2013.
+For further information or to book visit the theatre’s website here.